laravel/docs/configuration.md

 		return Response::view('maintenance', array(), 503);
 	});

+If the Closure passed to the `down` method returns `NULL`, maintenace mode will be ignored for that request.

 ### Maintenance Mode & Queues

 While your application is in maintenance mode, no [queue jobs](/docs/queues) will be handled.
 The jobs will continue to be handled as normal once the application is out of maintenance mode.